Strategy for quantum algorithm design assisted by machine learning: Construction of the learning simulator

-We emphasize that the design depicted in figure~\ref{fig:qlemda} is for general purpose.
-The simulator is actually well-suited to learn even iterative algorithms, such as Grover's \cite{Grover97}.
+Our simulator is actually well-suited to learn even iterative algorithms, such as Grover's \cite{Grover97}.
 We envision using our simulator as follows: In the first stage, apply $\hat{U}_1$ to an input-state, then $\hat{U}_2$ which is a non-trivial operation, say oracle, and finally $\hat{U}_3$ to generate an output state.
 The feedback-system updates $\hat{U}_1$ and $\hat{U}_3$.
 Then, after a certain number of iterations which do not lead to any improvements, our simulator goes to the second stage, where the output state is fed back to be the input state to apply $\hat{U}_1$-$\hat{U}_2$-$\hat{U}_3$ again.
 Therefore, in the second stage, the oracle is referenced twice.
 If it fails again, it will try to loop three times at the third stage.
 By some number of stages, there will be enough oracle references to solve the problem.
-In such way, our simulator can learn every known quantum algorithm \footnote{The procedure is not the most general one.
+In such way, our simulator can learn even a quantum algorithm of iterative type \footnote{The procedure is not the most general one.
 For full generality one would also need to add some quantum memory but, to our knowledge, no existing quantum algorithm actually uses it yet.}, without adopting any additional sub-devices and altering the structure in a real experiment.
 Thus, the scalability for the size of the search space is only concerned with the number of control parameters in $\hat{U}_{1}$ and $\hat{U}_3$, given by $D = 2 (d^2-1)$, where $d=2^n$.